typography-interaction-2526/typography-interaction-2526.github.io/content/topic/html/index.md

 	@citation="https://www.lassila.org/publications/2001/SciAm.pdf"
 	>

-*The Semantic Web* is not a separate Web but an extension of the current one, in which information is given well-defined meaning, better enabling computers and people to work in cooperation.
+<em style="margin-inline-start: -0.55em">The Semantic Web</em> is not a separate Web but an extension of the current one, in which information is given well-defined meaning, better enabling computers and people to work in cooperation.

 </blockquote>